A Lefschetz theorem for crystalline representations: Local constancy of Chern classes

-By the splitting principle, it suffices to construct the \emph{first Chern class} for line bundles in the appropriate cohomology group.
+We first construct the \emph{first Chern class} for line bundles in the appropriate cohomology group.
 Let $L$ be a line bundle on $X$.
-Then the isomorphism class of $L$ gives a class in $H^1_{\text{\'et}}(X,\mathcal O_X^*)$.
+Then the isomorphism class of $L$ gives a class in $H^1_{\et}(X,\mathcal{O}_X^*)$.
 Consider the Leray spectral sequence:

 By the low-degree terms of the Leray spectral sequence, there is a natural exact sequence